AI assistant for product design

 70%

-find it hard to synthesize large amounts of research data.
+find it time-consuming to synthesize large amounts of data

 84%